Wahkohtowin

 Wahkohtowin is a Cree word which denotes the interconnected nature of relationships, communities, and natural systems.
 Its literal meaning is "kinship", but it is often used to refer to Cree law, or Cree codes of conduct.

 Etymology

-In the Cree language, nêhiyaw wiyasowêwina literally translates to "Cree laws", but law is almost invariably referred to as wahkohtowin, which means "kinship", in reference to an individual's relationship with, and responsibilities within, the systems of which the individual is a part.
-As such, "wahkohtowin" is an imperfect translation of "law", because law in the pre-colonial Cree context does not refer solely to positivistic or formalistic rules.
+In the Cree language, nêhiyaw wiyasowêwina literally translates to "Cree laws", with wiyasowêwina meaning the act of weaving.
+However, law is almost invariably referred to as wahkohtowin, which means "kinship", in reference to an individual's relationship with, and responsibilities within, the systems of which the individual is a part.
+As such, "wahkohtowin" is not totally equivalent to the dominant western conceptions of "law", for example because Cree wâhkôtowin does not refer solely to positivistic or formalistic rules.
 Rather, wahkohtowin is a set of obligations which flows from one's role within his or her community.

 Origins

 Understandings about wahkohtowin may have sacred origins, may come from positivistic rules, or may come from observations about the natural environment.
 Knowledge from these sources is then processed through deliberation, ceremony, and storytelling.
 Cree law lives on primarily through stories, which are among the most important references for Indigenous law.